NOW AVAILABLE – Sign up for your Covid-19 Vaccination Online

 - When will the vaccine become available?

-- It is estimated that 50 million doses globally can be produced by the end of the year.
+- It is estimated that 50 million doses globally can be produced by the end of 2020.
 This is enough for 25 million people because the vaccine requires 2 doses.

 - This means that only the highest-risk groups, such as front-line health care workers, could be inoculated this year.

 - A National Academy of Medicine panel recommended:

 - First in line – doctors, nurses, and other front-line workers